cechlauren/final/README.md

 ## Develop a fully connected neural network that predicts transcription factor binding with the training data provided

-### Describe and implement a data preprocessing approach
+### Data Preprocessing: Describe and implement a data preprocessing approach
-### Describe and implement a way to represent DNA sequence
+### DNA Sequence Representation: Describe and implement a way to represent DNA sequence
-###  Develop and describe your network architecture
+### Network Architecture: Develop and describe your network architecture
+To make something more powerful than the 8x3x8 autoencoder, one can increase the number of layers, nodes per layer, and more importantly the code size.
+Increasing those hyperparameters allows neural networks to learn more complex codings.
+Overdoing this part, however, could cause overfitting since the NN will simply learn to copy the inputs as the output without learning anything meaningful.
+By making more of a sandwich where the code size is small, the NN won’t be able to directly copy the input to the output and so is forced to learn representative features.
+Sometimes we can force an NN to learn useful features by adding random noise so that the NN must determine the meaningful data.

-## Develop a training regime (K-fold cross validation, bagging, etc) to test model
+## Training Regime: Develop a training regime (K-fold cross validation, bagging, etc) to test model
 ### Describe and implement the regime and answer question 3 subquestions

-## Perform cross-validation experiments to test model hyperparameters
+## Cross-Validation: Perform cross-validation experiments to test model hyperparameters
 ### Develop and describe your choice of model hyperparameters
 ### Question 4

-## Test model performance on test data
+## Testing: Test model performance on test data

 Consider the false positive rate (proportion of negative pairs with scores that exceed